Massage parlor: United Kingdom

-In the United Kingdom, prostitution itself is legal but activities such as pimping and owning or managing a brothel are not.
+Prostitution in the United Kingdom is itself legal, but activities such as pimping and owning or managing a brothel are not.
 However, the laws are not always strictly enforced.
-Many brothels in cities such as Manchester, London and Cardiff operate through legitimate businesses which are licensed as "massage parlours" and operate under that name.
-Police often turn a blind eye to such establishments.
-Massage parlours are sometimes advertised in newspapers, but a newspaper that carries advertising for a brothel under the guise of a massage parlour may be liable to prosecution for money-laundering offences under the Proceeds of Crime Act 2002.
+Many brothels in cities such as Manchester and London and Cardiff operate through legitimate businesses which are licensed as "Massage Parlours" and operate under that name.
+Police forces often turn a blind eye to such establishments.
+McCoy's British Massage Parlour Guide, a directory of women and businesses that provide sexual services, is published by George McCoy.
+Massage parlours are sometimes advertised in newspapers, but a newspaper which carries advertising for a brothel under the guise of a massage parlour may be liable to prosecution for money laundering offences under the Proceeds of Crime Act 2002.
 The Newspaper Society's guidelines suggest that their members (the majority of local newspapers) refuse to carry advertisements for sexual services.
 The advice also warns publishers that massage parlours can disguise illegal offers of sexual services and it suggests checking qualifications to ensure the advertised service is legitimate.
 Newspaper companies often adopt a policy of refusing all advertisements for massage parlours.

-In 2005, it was reported that, in Manchester, there were around 80 "massage parlours" that were fronts for prostitution, and that the police ignored those establishments, focusing instead on reducing street prostitution.
-On 12 October 2005, the Manchester Evening News reported that "a self-confessed pimp walked free from court after a judge was told police had 'turned a blind eye' to organised prostitution in massage parlours in Manchester."
+In 2005, it was reported that, in Manchester, there were around eighty "massage parlours" which were fronts for prostitution and that the police ignored those establishments, focusing instead on reducing street prostitution.
+On 12 October 2005, the Manchester Evening News reported that a "self-confessed pimp walked free from court after a judge was told police had 'turned a blind eye' to organised prostitution in massage parlours in Manchester."

-In December 2007, the Manchester Evening News removed all advertisements for massage parlours from its personal columns following a meeting between ministers and newspaper and advertising industry representatives.
+In December 2007, the Manchester Evening News removed all advertisements for massage parlours from its personal columns.
+The move followed a meeting between ministers and newspaper and advertising industry representatives.
 It also followed comments by Harriet Harman, Minister for Women and Equality, in the House of Commons on 25 October that some local newspapers were promoting slavery by running sex adverts for foreign women.